 Each cave is riddled with enemies and partially obstructed paths.
 You clear these out with rayguns and TNT respectively.
 You are free to explore the cave as you wish – and you’ll need to, given how little guidance you get to find each piece of equipment – but you need to refresh on oxygen as frequently as possible.
 TNT and oxygen are randomly scattered around, and if you pace yourself well, you could feasibly keep exploring the cavern maze as long as you continue picking up more items.

 The gameplay is fairly well balanced.
 You can use hints to point you in the right direction towards the missing equipment, but additional hints are hard to find in the wild.
 Moving too fast will cause a cave-in, and it happens frequently enough to encourage you to stockpile TNT and to use it more sparingly.
 Enemies teleport you back to the start rather than hurting you, so the punishment is disorientation rather than lost progress.
 Plus, you can teleport yourself to a random spot should a difficult situation arise.
 Once you figure out the rhythm of the game, it is consistently fair.

 After the first level, it doesn’t really go anywhere.
-Every subsequent stage is the same deal with a different color scheme.
-Like the best NES palette swaps, the color changes do convey a new setting, but each stage is like the last.
+Every subsequent stage is roughly the same deal with a different color scheme and minor variations.
+Like palette swaps in an old Nintendo game, the color changes do convey a new setting, but each stage is much like the last.
 It’s still a good time though.
 Stages are randomly generated, and it doesn’t get as old as quickly you would expect.